 She was a board member and Latin America programme director of the Dutch NGO Lawyers for Lawyers, a visiting professor at the Universidad de Los Andes in Colombia (teaching public international law and human rights to postgraduates), and worked for three years as a staff attorney of the Inter-American Court of Human Rights.

 Marina has published on human rights in English and Spanish and is a contributor to the International Law Reports, published by Cambridge University Press, on the Inter-American Court’s case law.

 Marco joined the team in April 2020.
-He’s responsible for building and managing relationships with bar associations, law societies, firms, businesses and governments across Europe as well as supporting members accessing European markets and the Law Society’s Brexit strategy.
+He’s responsible for building and managing relationships with bar associations, law societies, firms, businesses and governments across Europe as well as supporting members accessing European markets and with our Brexit strategy.